 1. Purpose:

-The Committee shall, according to the guidelines in Appendix V, evaluate

-candidates for the Distinguished Faculty, Chancellor’s “Excellence in” and Creative
+The Committee shall, according to the guidelines in Appendix V, evaluate the campus for the Shared Governance Award and nominees for the Distinguished Faculty Ranks Awards for Professorship, Teaching Professorship, and Service Professorship, and Librarianship, as well as, the Chancellor’s Awards for Excellence in Teaching, Adjunct Teaching, Faculty Service, Librarianship, Professional Service, and Scholarship and Creative

 Activities Awards that are available at the College under the SUNY Board of

-Trustees Policies; as modified, the Committee shall also evaluate candidates for the Excellence in Librarianship and Excellence in Professional Service Awards.
+Trustees Policies and Procedures (subject to annual revisions).

 2. Membership:

-The Committee shall consist of eight voting members, including a student
+The Committee shall consist of 10 voting members including: a Student Government Association

-Representative a Distinguished Service Professor, a Distinguished Teaching

-Professor, a Chancellor’s Award recipient, the Old Westbury Faculty Senate Chair (or designee), one member designated annually by the President to act in a voting ex officio capacity and three faculty at the rank of Professor or Associate Professor with more than 10 years at the College, in compliance with university guidelines

-The Committee membership shall be modified, as stated in the SUNY Guidelines,
+Representative, at least one Distinguished Award recipient, at least three Chancellor’s Award recipients, the Old Westbury Faculty Senate Chair (or designee), one member designated annually by the President to act in a voting ex officio capacity, a representative from the library, a representative from the College Professional staff, and at least one faculty at the rank of Professor or Associate Professor with more than 10 years at the College, in compliance with university guidelines.
+In the event that there is a nomination portfolio for Excellence in Librarianship and/or Excellence in Professional Service, the Committee membership shall be modified as stated in the SUNY Guidelines.
+In the case for Excellence in Professional Service the majority of the Committee is comprised of Professional Staff to deliberate on the file.
+To avoid any potential or perceived conflicts of interest, it is recommended that no more than two members from the same department should serve on the committee at the same time.

-for selection of candidates for Excellence in Librarianship and Excellence in

-Professional Service.

 3. Terms:

-a) Five Faculty representatives shall be elected by the Faculty from a slate
+a) Seven Faculty representatives shall be elected annually by the Faculty from a slate

 prepared by the Nominations and Elections Committee and serve a staggered

-term of two years so that three or four members will be replaced every year.
+term of two-years so that at least three members will be replaced every year.
 In

-the initial implementation of this provision, the three faculty receiving the
+the initial implementation of this provision, the four-faculty receiving the

-greatest number of votes shall be designated for two year terms, and the two
+greatest number of votes shall be designated for two-year terms, and the three

-faculty with the next greatest number for one year terms.
+faculty with the next greatest number for one-year terms.

-b) The student representative shall be selected by the student government, and

-he/she shall be approved by the committee membership according to the
+b) The Student Government Association representative shall be selected by the student government body, and they shall be approved by the Committee according to the

 specifications in Appendix V.

-c) An Alternate Chair shall be elected for whenever the Chair is unable to preside

-over meetings.
+c) A Co-Chair shall be elected to share the responsibilities of the Committee and to Chair the meetings in the event of the other Co-Chair’s recusal.

+d) Each semester the Committee will notify the College through the Faculty Senate of the upcoming awards deadlines and the membership of the committee .
+If Committee membership vacancies need to be filled during an academic year following formal annual elections, the Committee will solicit new nominees to fill such vacancies through the Faculty Senate.

 APPENDIX V: PROCEDURES FOR FACULTY UNIVERSITY AWARDS COMMITTEE (2016 Bylaws Pages 54-58)

-The following procedural details are recommended.
-Additional elements of
+The following procedural details are recommended, however additional elements of the

-procedure will likely be developed in the future.
+procedures will be modified to ensure consistency with the SUNY-wide Policies and Procedures as needed .

-The nomination and evaluation process shall begin in October with a call for nominations from the committee (i.e. prior to, but in anticipation of, the formal invitation to the campus to submit nominees).
+The nomination and evaluation process shall begin in June and January of each academic year in which a call for nominations from the Committee Co-Chairs (i.e. prior to, but in anticipation of, the formal invitation to the campus to submit nominees).

 A detailed checklist of items required by the Committee to be included in